Franconia, Virginia

 Franconia is a census-designated place (CDP) in Fairfax County, Virginia, United States.
-The population was 18,245 at the 2010 census, down from 31,907 in 2000 due to the splitting off of part of it to form the Kingstowne CDP.
+The population was 18,943 at the 2020 census.

-Located just southwest of Alexandria, Franconia has existed as a community since the 1870s, when a station by that name opened on the RF&P Railroad; however, like most of the surrounding area, it only began to develop into its present, suburban form in the 1950s.
+Located just southwest of Alexandria, Franconia has existed as a community since the 1870s, when a station by that name opened on the RF&P Railroad.
+Like most of the surrounding area, however, it began to develop into its present suburban form only in the 1950s.
 The CDP extends south to just north of the border of Fort Belvoir, encompassing neighborhoods such as Manchester Lakes and Windsor Estates.
 Street addresses have Alexandria ZIP Codes 22310 and 22315.
 It is near the Springfield Mall shopping area and the Franconia–Springfield Washington Metro station.

 Geography

 Franconia is located in southeastern Fairfax County at 38.763351°N 77.150328°W (38.763351, −77.150328).
 It is bordered to the west by Springfield, to the north by Lincolnia, to the northeast by Rose Hill, to the east by Kingstowne, and to the south by Newington.
 It is 13 mi southwest of Washington, D.C.

 According to the United States Census Bureau, the Franconia CDP has a total area of 9.0 sqkm, of which 0.02 sqkm, or 0.18%, is water.